Scans for radiotherapy

 Bone scans help doctors to see if there are any changes in the bone.
 They can help doctors to know if cancer has spread to the bones.
 Cancer that has spread to the bone is often treated with radiotherapy treatment.
 Bone scans can help doctors to see exactly where to give the radiotherapy treatment.

 In a bone scan, a very small dose of radioactive dye is injected into the bloodstream.
 The dye finds its way to the bones and the radiation is photographed with a special camera called a gamma camera.
 Any areas where the bone is repairing itself takes up more dye and shows up as a bright area, called a hot spot, on the scan.

 Bone scans cannot always tell whether damage to a bone is due to arthritis, a fracture, or from a cancer spreading to the bones.
 So, sometimes you may need to have other tests, such blood tests, X-rays, CT scans or MRI scans to see whether your cancer has spread.
 The doctor will also ask you about any symptoms you may have, such as pain.

 Some people have ultrasound scans before radiotherapy.
 There are other particular types of scans for certain cancers.
 For example, you can have a scan for thyroid tissue that uses a small amount of radioactive iodine.
 Or a test called an MIBG scan for a rare cancer called phaeochromocytoma.
-Ask your doctor to explain if you need to have a scan that is not mentioned here.
+Ask your doctor or nurse to explain if you need to have a scan that is not mentioned here.

 Rated 4 out of 5 based on 3 votes